 The scope of the research fund is about 2.5 billion ISK a year, this amount is divided between new grants and commitments due to older grants.
-There are four grant types: project grants, grants of excellence, postdoctoral fellowship grants and doctoral student grants (Table 1), and these grants are awarded for up to 36 months.
+There are four grant types: Project Grants, Grants of Excellence, Postdoctoral Fellowship Grants and Doctoral Student Grants (Table 1), and these grants are awarded for up to 36 months.

-International research collaboration and industrial partners are welcomed in applications.
-Grants can, however, only be paid to bank accounts of Icelandic institutions or companies.
+International research collaboration is welcomed in the applications.
+Grants can, however, only be paid to bank accounts of Icelandic institutions or Icelandic companies.